-Many examples in this documentation show exit messages, such as Minimize Rosenbrock's Function at the Command Line.
+Many examples in this documentation show exit messages, such as Define and Solve Problem at Command Line.
 The example in the previous section, Exit Flags, shows the following exit message:

 Equation solved. fsolve completed because the vector of function values is near zero as measured by the value of the function tolerance, and the problem appears regular as measured by the gradient.

 This message is more informative than the exit flag.
 The message